MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

        For *POST* methods, the request body is shown.
 You can construct custom request body for a POST call by clicking on **+ Advanced build your own request**.
      The sample request is used to make a sample call to your endpoint, either before creation or whenever you select **Test connection**.

      - **Sample response** – Provide an example of the data that is returned in a successful response from your API endpoint.
 This data should be in JavaScript Object Notation (JSON) format and can be referenced in your rules.
-The sample that you provide here is shown as you create rules.
+The sample response that you provide here is shown in the rule editor and also enables autocomplete on the response fields.

        Select **{} Get API response** to automatically enter an actual response from your API in this field.

+        > [!NOTE]
+        > Sample response has to be poppulated in order to successfully complete the external call setup.

     - **Timeout** – Specify how long, in milliseconds, the request should wait before it times out.
 You must specify a number between 1 and 5000.
     - **Default response** – Specify the default response that should be returned if your request fails or exceeds the specified time-out.
 The value must be valid JSON object or JSON element.